porterhau5/porterhau5.github.io/_posts/2016-07-28-xkeyscan-parse-linux-keylogger.md

 2. Find the XID of the keyboard to monitor
 3. `xinput test <XID>` - display input from the device

 XID is the "id" number associated with the desired keyboard input device.
-On my lab machine, this would id 12:
+On my lab machine, this would be id 12:
 {% highlight html %}
 ⎡ Virtual core pointer                 	id=2	[master pointer  (3)]
 ⎜   ↳ Virtual core XTEST pointer     	id=4	[slave  pointer  (2)]